 - Use biofeedback technology to help individuals visualize their physiological responses to anger and learn to regulate them in real-time.

 This approach is particularly effective for people who struggle with impulse control, as it conditions the brain to stay composed in high-stress situations.
-I have used VR-based exposure therapy in my own practice, helping clients build tolerance to frustration in a controlled, science-backed way.
+I have used VR-based neural retraining in my own practice, helping clients build tolerance to frustration in a controlled, science-backed way.

 3. Neuromodulation Devices for Instant Emotional Regulation